PLEASE NOTE: Lake Washington Institute of Technology has moved to remote operations to help slow the spread of coronavirus (COVID-19).

 For current students, please view the How to Use the Financial aid Student Portal video before joining a Zoom session.

-Since the FAFSA must be submitted each academic year (summer through spring), it is advised that students apply as soon as possible after January 1st of the year they will be attending LWTech (for example October 1, 2019 for attending during the 2020-2021 academic year).
+Because the FAFSA must be submitted each academic year (summer through spring), it is advised that students apply as soon as possible after October 1, before the year they will be attending LWTech (for example October 1, 2019 for attending during the 2020-2021 academic year).
 The Application Process page has detailed information on how to apply for financial aid.

-Financial Aid sends notices and communications by email to the address you provided on your FAFSA.
-If you change your email address, be sure to let the Financial Aid office know.
+Financial Aid sends notices and communications by email to your LWTech e-mail address.
+If you want to opt out of electronic communications, please contact the Financial Aid Office.